hipay/hipay-wallet-cashout-mirakl-library/README.md

 |`isValid`|Used to implement custom validation before save.

 ###### Operation/ManagerInterface
-Analogously, the `ManagerInterface` below the Cashout/Operation will handle operations.
+Analogously, the `ManagerInterface` below the namespace Cashout/Operation will handle operations.
 The create, save, saveAll and isValid method are the same as before only transposed to operations.
 Below some explanation for the other methods implementation :

 |Method name|Implementation advice|
 |-----------|---------------------|